Getty Images/iStockphoto

 When it comes to compliance, legal and regulatory measures might require an organization to know and disclose information related to the company's carbon footprint.
 Local, regional and national governments continue to require businesses to measure and report carbon emissions.

-Individuals and organizations also are more discerning about environmental concerns than in the past, so ensuring a company adheres to such practices could bring additional business.
+Individuals and organizations are also more discerning about environmental concerns than in the past, so making sure that a company adheres to such practices could bring additional business.
 Younger workers also recognize the importance of sustainability and reducing environmental impact, so emphasis on these types of programs could be a way to retain employees and draw in younger generations.

 Calculating data backup carbon emissions

-One way to calculate energy consumption and carbon emissions is by job size and related energy costs.
+Achieving carbon neutrality is a long road, but businesses can start by determining the energy consumption and carbon emissions of backup jobs.
+One way to calculate these factors is by backup job size and related energy costs.
 Calculate the backup infrastructure's energy consumption in kilowatt-hours.

 Backup components include many devices, from storage servers to network infrastructure to cooling.
 Hardware vendors can provide estimated consumption values, or you can use energy monitoring tools.